DRosadoYew/HaskellRank/8-SumOfOddElements/README.md

-# Array of N Elements
+# Sum of odd elements

 ### Problem statement
 Return sum of odd elements from an list.
 The input and output portions will be handled automatically.
 You need to write a function with the recommended method signature.